 Toyota 2GR-FE Engine Oil Capacity, Problems And Specs

-2GR-FE keeps a plastic variable-length intake manifold, driven by Acoustic Control Induction System, which chooses the proper length in accordance with engine revs by opening and closing intake air control valve.
-Simultaneously, Electronic Throttle Control System with intelligence controls the throttle valve.
+2GR-FE keeps a plastic variable-length intake manifold driven by Acoustic Control Induction System, which chooses the proper length by engine revs by opening and closing intake air control valve.
+Simultaneously, an Electronic Throttle Control System with intelligence controls the throttle valve.

 2GR-FE Engine Oil Capacity

-Toyota 3.5L 2GRFE engine requires 6.4 quarts of 5W-30 synthetic oil with a filter.
+Toyota 3.5L 2GRFE engine requires 6.4 quarts of synthetic oil with a filter.

 2GR-FE Engine Specs